[Culture Slogan Exploration] What should we call this?

 What are core values?
 I believe they are the behavioral guidelines for achieving the mission and vision.
 They serve as the basis for decision-making and the criteria for judgment in dilemmas.
 The sum of the choices made by members who share these core values is the company's current and future state .
 Core values are one of the most important elements of organizational culture.

 I'm not an expert on MVC, organizational culture, or HR.
 I'm neither interested in nor competent in theoretical approaches to MVC.
-I'm going to examine each company's MVC, specifically its core values.
+I'm going to examine each company's MVC, especially its core values.
 Some might point out the point of looking at other companies' language.
 There's nothing more fun than exploring someone else's home.
 In middle and high school, I used to go around each class to read their class mottos.
 Whenever I went to a friend's house, I'd start by looking at the family motto hanging on the wall.
 What's the benefit of peeking like this?
 It's like asking what's good about reading a book.
-Understanding other people's experiences and thoughts allows me to examine and reexamine my own thinking.
+Understanding other people's experiences and thoughts allows me to examine and reexamine my own thoughts.

 From the next episode onwards, we will cover the core values and organizational culture of a company, focusing on specific examples.